UVicLibrary/DataverseAPIExperiments/index.md

 Using Python (or another programming language of your choice), you can
 1. collect/loop through all images in your dataset
 2. push their URLs to Zoomhub
 3. collect the resulting URLs to use on your site.
-The result should be an array of json objects in this format:
+The result should be a list of dictionaries or JSON objects in this format:
 ```
 [
     { 'fileId': '15173', 'title': 'Aconcagua', 'embedUrl': 'https://zoomhub.net/zayJq' },